 - Now try a search for: water fluoridation as show below in the screen shot:

-In your list of results, for some items you’ll see the indication HTML Full Text or PDF Full Text.
+In your list of results, for some items as in the example above, you’ll see the indication HTML Full Text or PDF Full Text.
 This means that you may read the whole article on your screen by clicking on the HTML or PDF link.

-There might also be other indications that you may be able to access articles full-text.
-If you see the indication “Check for full text”, this link may connect you to another database where the article may appear full text or may give you the option to request the article via Interlibrary Loan (see screenshot above).
+There might also be other ways that you may be able to access articles full-text.
+If you see the indication “Check for full text”, this link may connect you to another database where the article may appear full text or may give you the option to request the article via Interlibrary Loan .
+See screenshot below:

-Once you click on the title of a specific article result, you may read its summary, as well as print it, email it, or even save it – see highlighted area in the screen shot below.
+Next, click on the title of a specific article result.
+This will allow you to view its summary, as well as print, email, or even save it – see highlighted area in the screen shot below.
 Just click on the icons!

 Another nifty feature is that Ebsco provides you complete guidance on how to cite each of these articles in your bibliography.
 Just click on the ‘Cite’ icon to get the article’s full citation in a variety of formats (APA, MLA, etc)!.